 DevOps is the definitive transformation in software development and operations.
 As more businesses adopt DevOps to increase delivery speed and reliability, one question remains: Is DevOps hard to learn?
-What follows is a discussion of the complexities of mastering DevOps, how long a timeline is needed to be proficient, some strategies for beginners, and the value of certification—ending with insights that help guide your journey.
+This article discusses the complexities of mastering DevOps, how long it takes to become proficient, some strategies for beginners, and the value of certification, ending with insights that help guide your journey.

 DevOps integrates software development (Dev) with IT operations (Ops) to reduce the system development life cycle while frequently aligning with business objectives and delivering features, fixes, and updates.
 It is a process that emphasizes communication, collaboration, integration, and automation to smoothen the workflow between developers and IT professionals.
 Though as promising as this may sound, the journey to become proficient in DevOps seems daunting to many.
 "Is DevOps hard?" people ask, and rightfully so, understanding the complexity and time investment associated with walking this path.